hetida/hetida-designer/docs/structuring_exceptions.md

 ```

 If the data type of an output and the type of the provided data do not match, it depends on the type of adapter what happens.
 With the direct provisioning adapter, the result is just displayed without an exception.
+TODO: depends on json parseability of the provided object?

 In the case of a general custom adapter, it depends on the implementation of that adapter whether an exception is raised.

 In the case of a generic REST adapter, an exception is raised in the generic rest adapter part of the runtime:

 ```json